For Your Viewing Pleasure: Watch Barack Obama’s Full 30-Minute Conversation With Desus & Mero [Video]

 On Sunday night, the interview finally dropped, giving us an unfiltered view at everything Barry talked about with the boys.
 Throughout their conversation, these three discussed using social media before 2010, Joe Biden’s upcoming presidency, and why Obama’s biggest accomplishment in life will always be his daughters.
 And of course, Barack clowns Desus and Mero for that one time they played basketball with Senator Cory Booker, telling them they could play for the Knicks, which…is not a compliment.

+Before the President sat down in the hot seat with the Bodega Boys, the two comedians fired off a round of hysterical jokes which you can watch in the clip below.

-Check out the full 30-minute interview down below to see Barack Obama chop it up with Desus & Mero.
+You can check out the full 30-minute interview down below to see Barack Obama chop it up with Desus & Mero.
 You don’t want to miss this one.

+And… if you can’t get enough of Barry O, the 44th president has just released a new Instagram series where he reflects on his presidency and shares tidbits about his new book.
+In his latest video, Obama revealed that during his campaign trail he turned to music to help keep him going.
+Looks like he’s a big fan of rap music too!

 Comments